snowflakedb/pdo_snowflake/README.rst

 - the :code:`php-pdo` extension
 - the :code:`php-json` extension

-Note: Some of the examples in the instructions refer to the ``php-fpm`` extension.
-This extension is not required.
-The driver also works with regular PHP CGI.

 To build the driver, you must install the PHP development package for your operating system.

 If you are using PHP with an application server or web server (e.g. Apache or nginx), configure the server to handle